Planning the website structure gives the client the best possible launchpad for success.

 If 3 or more of the top 10 pages in the search results have decent traffic to their pages, I will examine their websites.

-I will avoid non commercial looking pages eg: The Guardian.
+I will avoid non commercial looking pages eg: The Drum and Wikipedia.

 Avoid non commercial and entertainment related keywords